yayomithakshila/team11php-project/README.md

 - Form 1 (Created By): Form Name: Link to the related code file (github) | Link to the form (shell.hamk.fi). | Validations Applied
 - Form 2: (Created By): Form Name: Link to the related code file (github) | Link to the form (shell.hamk.fi).  | Validations Applied
 - Form 3: (Created By): Form Name: Link to the related code file (github) | Link to the form (shell.hamk.fi).  | Validations Applied
+- Form 4: (Soorya Rasandi): Reservation Form : Link to the related code file (github) - https://github.com/yayomithakshila/team11php-project/blob/main/booking.php | Link to the form (shell.hamk.fi).  | Validations Applied and purpose - This form is for the user to confirm the booking after logging in to the system.User input name,email.check in date and message is saved in the database.
+This code is used javascript for the validation like Name Validation (validateName()):,Number of Guests Validation (validateNumGuests()):,Message Validation (validateMessage()):.

 ---